ankitshaw-DA/IndiGo-US-OTAR-Analysis/README.md

 A data analysis project for IndiGo Airlines' entry into the US market.
 This project identifies key factors influencing On-Time Arrival Rate (OTAR) using 2015 US flight data, providing data-driven strategies to maximize operational efficiency and punctuality.

-1. Project Title / Headline
-✈️ IndiGo OnTime Performance Dashboard: Maximizing Punctuality in the U.S. Market A comprehensive data analysis project that identifies key drivers of flight delays and provides actionable, databacked strategies to maximize the OnTime Arrival Rate (OTAR) for IndiGo's new U.S. operations.
+**1. Project Title / Headline:** ✈️ IndiGo OnTime Performance Dashboard: Maximizing Punctuality in the U.S. Market A comprehensive data analysis project that identifies key drivers of flight delays and provides actionable, databacked strategies to maximize the OnTime Arrival Rate (OTAR) for IndiGo's new U.S. operations.

-2. Short Description / Purpose
+**2. Short Description / Purpose**
 This project analyzes a massive dataset of over 5.8 million U.S. domestic flights from 2015 to uncover the root causes of delays and provide IndiGo with a clear roadmap for improving punctuality.
 The goal is to help IndiGo establish itself as a reliable and efficient airline in the highly competitive U.S. domestic market by focusing on operational excellence.

 3. Tech Stack